On the Ingleton-Violations in Finite Groups: Ingleton Violations in

 Searching with GAP, we find $GL(2,5)$ to be the smallest general linear group that violates Ingleton.
 Up to subscript symmetries and conjugations, it has 15 sets of Ingleton-violating subgroups.
-We would like to analyze their structures, generalize them for $q\geq 5$ if possible, and to relate them to the violation in the $PGL(2,q)$ case.
+We would like to analyze their structures and generalize them for $q\geq 5$ if possible.

 Throughout this section, we always assume $q$ is a finite field order, and $p$ is the characteristic of $\f_q$.
-We begin our analysis by identifying the preimages of the Ingleton-violating subgroups in the previous section under the natural homomorphism $\pi:GL(2,q)\to GL(2,q)/V_q = PGL(2,q)$, according to Lemma~\ref{lemma:preimg}.
-With no surprise, when $q=5$ these are conjugate to one of the 15 violation instances in $GL(2,5)$, and they take on easy matrix structures similar to the subgroups in Section~\ref{section:pgl}.
-From these subgroups we further deduce 10 other instances, all of which are essentially variants of the preimage subgroups: each instance differs from the preimages at exactly one subgroup (either $G_1$ or $G_2$).
-These 11 violation instances can be easily extended to families of Ingleton-violating subgroups in $GL(2,q)$ for $q\geq 5$, but when $p\neq2$ sometimes we need the extra condition that $\fq$ be even.
-The remaining 4 instances cannot be derived directly from the preimages; however, they are interrelated and all their subgroups are equal or conjugate to some known subgroups from the previous 11 instances.
-They also generalize to Ingleton-violating families in $GL(2,q)$ with similar conditions as above, plus a limitation that $p\neq 3$.
+We begin our analysis by identifying the preimages of the Ingleton-violating subgroups in the previous section under the natural homomorphism

+according to Lemma~\ref{lemma:preimg}.
+With no surprise, when $q=5$ these correspond to one of the 15 violation instances in $GL(2,5)$, and they take on nice matrix structures similar to the subgroups in Section~\ref{section:pgl}.
+Based on this set of subgroups we have 10 other instances, all of which are essentially its variants: each instance differs from the preimages at exactly one subgroup (either $G_1$ or $G_2$).
+These 11 violation instances can be easily extended to families of Ingleton-violating subgroups in $GL(2,q)$ for $q\geq 5$, sometimes with an extra condition.
+The remaining 4 instances cannot be derived directly from the preimages; however, they are interrelated and all their subgroups are equal or conjugate to some known subgroups from the previous instances.
+They also generalize to Ingleton-violating families in $GL(2,q)$ with some extra conditions.

 Table~\ref{table:conditionspq} summarizes how the generalization of these instances depends on the values of $p$ and $q$.
 We can see that when $p=2$, these 15 instances collapse to only 6 dinstinct ones; also some instances need specific conditions on $p$ and $q$ to violate Ingelton.